-To the unbelieving world he is dead and buried, and, like Cesar, rules the world only through history, through the train of influences originated by him, and through the words left behind him, and not by his personal presence.
-Yet he promised to be present with believers: "Lo, I am with you always.
-I will not only be present, but I will manifest myself unto you."
-This prophecy is false, if there are no witnesses of this spiritual manifestation, no attestation of the incoming of the personal Christ into consciousness, addressing himself to our spiritual perception.
+To the unbelieving world He is dead and buried, and, like Cesar, rules the world only through history, through the train of influences originated by Him, and through the words left behind Him, and not by His personal presence.
+Yet He promised to be present with believers: "Lo, I am with you alway," -- and not only to be present with us, but also to manifest Himself unto us.
+This prophecy is false, if there are no witnesses of this spiritual manifestation, no attestation of the incoming of the personal Christ into consciousness, addressing Himself to our spiritual perception.
 A good outward life cannot convince the world of this fact.
-Morality can be exemplified on the plane of Thousands are outwardly as pure as Christians while utterly ignoring Christ's claims.
-But has the risen Jesus made himself known to any soul by infallible proofs?
+Morality can be exemplified on the plane of nature.
+Thousands are outwardly as pure as Christians while utterly ignoring Christ's claims.
+But has the risen Jesus made Himself known to any soul by infallible proofs?
 Bring him to the witness stand.
-He has important testimony.
-Let him open his lips and give to the world proof that its Saviour is invisibly yet gloriously present, that he gives victory over sin, that he is the soul's sanctification, peace, and joy.
+He has important testimony: Let Him open his lips and give to the world proof that its Saviour is invisibly yet gloriously present, that He gives victory over sin, that He is the soul's sanctification, peace, and joy.
 "The inner life," says Lacordaire, "is the whole man, and forms all the worth of man.
-Happily, and thanks to God, there are orifices through which our inner life constantly escapes, and the soul, like the blood, hath its pores.
+Happily, and thanks to God there are orifices through which our inner life constantly escapes, and the soul, like the blood, hath its pores.
 The mouth is the chief and foremost of these channels which lead the soul out of its invisible sanctuary; it is by speech that man communicates the secret converse which is his real life."
-Can any one testify of an indwelling Christ manifesting himself in the soul's inner life as the purifier of silver?
-Let him speak and confound an infidel world while he confirms the promise of Christ to make his abode with those who love him.
-Let him speak, for there are thousands groaning over the dross discovered within, who are longing to find one able to refine them instantaneously in the consuming fire of his love, without the slow fire of adversity here, or of purgatory hereafter.
+Can any one testify of an indwelling Christ manifesting Himself in the soul's inner life as the purifier of silver?
+Let him speak and confound an infidel world while he confirms the promise of Christ to make his abode with those who love Him.
+Let him speak, for there are thousands groaning over the dross discovered within, who are longing to find one able to refine them instantaneously in the consuming fire of His love, without the slow fire of adversity here, or of purgatory hereafter.
 Let him, by his testimony, make known to an unbelieving Church "the exceeding greatness of Christ's power to us-ward who believe."
-If the great Physician has thoroughly healed any soul, let him stand forth so that a world full of paralytics may see him, and be induced to apply to him, and be made "every whit whole."
+If the great Physician has thoroughly healed any soul, let him stand forth so that a world full of paralytics may see him, and be induced to apply to Him, and be made "every whit whole."

-Therefore all the motives of gratitude to Jesus, and of benefaction to men, conspire to impel advanced believers to seize a speaking-trumpet, mount the house-top, and proclaim to a blind world the greatness of its Redeemer, and to a despairing Church the perfectness of her Saviour, who has demonstrated in their consciousness that he "is able to save them unto the uttermost who come unto God by him."
-So long as Jesus, the adorable Son of God, is the object of our confession, we cannot be excessive, for he is the object of eternal confession in heaven.
-"Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honor, and glory, and blessing.
+Therefore all the motives of gratitude to Jesus, and of benefaction to men, conspire to impel advanced believers to seize a speaking-trumpet, mount the housetop, and proclaim to a blind world the greatness of its Redeemer, and to a despairing Church the perfectness of her Saviour, who has demonstrated in their consciousness that He "is able also to save them to the uttermost that come unto God by Him."
+So long as Jesus, the adorable Son of God, is the object of our confession, we cannot be excessive, for He is the object of eternal confession in heaven.
+"Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honor, and glory, and blessing."

 "Jesus is God!
-If on the earth

-This blessed faith decays,

-More tender must our love become

-More plentiful our praise.

-We are not angels, but we may

-Down in earth's corners kneel,

-And multiply sweet acts of love,

-And murmur what we feel."

--Faber.
+If on the earth This blessed faith decays, More tender must our love become More plentiful our praise.
+We are not angels, but we may Down in earth's corners kneel, And multiply sweet acts of love, And murmur what we feel."

+-- Faber.